 Consider the amounts other groups in your specialty area received.
 Modify the estimate you made in step 2, if necessary, to fit within this range.
 For example, when arts groups received grants from $80,000-$100,000 and education groups received grants from $50,000-$70,000, adjust your estimate to fit into the range of your specialty.

 What’s been happening in the world?
 Of course, you’ll adjust your estimate to reflect the impact of the current world, national, and local conditions.
 For example, you’ll want to adjust upward and downward based on a good or bad economy, social trends, such as diversity, equity, and inclusion, and the like.

 Once you are satisfied with this estimate, draft the proposal.
 Fine-tune your estimate to reflect other funding sources impacting the project like earned income, your organization’s contributions, matching funds, or the gifts of collaborative partners.
 (Generally, the greater these other funding sources, the greater your request.)
 Your goal is to establish a specific dollar amount that offers sufficient but economical resources to complete quality activities, given the donor’s resources.

 Establishing an appropriate request range is an important part of grant submission.
 As you see, you determine the final amount based on what the donor is likely to do based on their history balanced by the project’s needs.
 Using the steps above, you can establish a request helpful to your organization, those you serve and invite the donor to fund you.

-Check out Karen’s CEO Solutions Library, a collection of resources for nonprofit CEOs and executive directors to answer your questions about nonprofit leadership issues.
+Check out Karen’s Nonprofit CEO Library, a collection of resources for nonprofit CEOs and executive directors to answer your questions about nonprofit leadership issues.